 1. Check you have been officially confirmed as a PhD supervisor

-If you are UAL staff, check with your College Research administration contact.
+If you work at UAL, check with your College Research administration contact.
 If you are employed at a partner institution, check locally as appropriate.

 2. Attend an Introduction to Supervision workshop

-The focus of this CPD (continuing professional development) workshop is supporting students through their PhD journey.
+This CPD workshop focuses on supporting students through their PhD journey.
 You will learn about UAL PhD processes from initial enquiries, applications and recruitment to the viva voce examinations.

 Attendance at this workshop is mandatory.